base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

 Option 3 would not be appropriate for storing your template in a public repository.

-1. Set variables from the command line during packer build:
+a.
+Set variables from the command line during packer build:
 ```
 packer build \
 -var 'aws_region=us-west-1' \
 -var 'aws_instance_type=t2.micro' \
 baseJenkinsEC2.json
 ```

-2. Set variables in an external JSON file:
+b.
+Set variables in an external JSON file:
 ```
 {
   "aws_access_key": "foo",